technologiestiftung/ihk-gewerbedaten-time-travel/README.md

 ## Todo

-- [ ] use better (more subtle) basemap for dataviz purposes (e.g. via Maptiler and restricting the Maptiler key to specific origins)
+- [x] use better (more subtle) basemap for dataviz purposes (e.g. via Maptiler and restricting the Maptiler key to specific origins)
 - [x] fix bug where slecting a branch seems to ignore the current year slider value
 - [ ] only show im Handelsregister eingetragen
 - [ ] style year slider properly
 - [ ] style select menu
 - [ ] agree on focus branches
+- [ ] consider adding legend
+- [ ] find better colors
 - [ ] explore NGINX for serving pmtiles again